 Pernicious anemia primarily affects people of northern European ancestry.
 It’s rare in children and infants.
 Onset typically occurs after age 35, and incidence increases with age.
 It affects about 2% of people older than age 60.PROFESSIONAL GUIDE TO DISEASES

-Next thing you should know: Pernicious Anemia results from a deficiency of B12 caused by the body being unable to absorb the vitamin.
+The next thing to know is that pernicious anemia results from a deficiency of B12 caused by the body being unable to absorb the vitamin.
 Most of the time, this is the result of autoimmune attacks on the stomach.
 Let’s see what that means.

 The Causes of Pernicious Anemia

-Only when B12 combines with Intrinsic Factor can the B12 move to the ileum of the small intestine for absorption.
-In Pernicious Anemia, there is not enough Intrinsic Factor to move and absorb the B12.
-This is why the only treatment to bypass that defect are B12 shots straight to the bloodstream.
+Only when B12 combines with intrinsic factor can the B12 move to the ileum of the small intestine for absorption.
+In pernicious anemia, there is not enough intrinsic factor to move and absorb the B12.
+This is why the only treatment to bypass that defect are B12 shots straight into the bloodstream.
 PA patients need them for life.

 To see a study that shows how diet can affect inflammatory bowel disease, another autoimmune condition, check out our PA diet page.
 If leaky gut is indeed the leading cause of autoimmune diseases, then this diet should help it heal.

-Of course, there is also your inborn predisposition to develop autoimmune reactions in first place.
-If you read about the etiology of Pernicious Anemia you will see that it mainly affects older people of Northern European descent.
+Of course, there is also your inborn, hereditary predisposition to develop autoimmune reactions in first place.
+If you read about the etiology of pernicious anemia you will see that it mainly affects older people of Northern European descent.
 Even more so when they have a family history of autoimmune conditions.
-Genetics play a role.
+Genetics play a big role.

 Did you know?

 What Causes Pernicious Anemia In Children?

-When it comes to small children, what is Pernicious Anemia caused by?
+When it comes to children, what is pernicious anemia caused by?
 PA does not usually appear until the age of 30.
-Rarely though, babies are born with Congenital Pernicious Anemia, in which their bodies can’t produce the Intrinsic Factor they need.
+Rarely though, babies are born with congenital pernicious anemia, in which their bodies can’t produce the intrinsic factor they need.
 This is an inherited disorder with grave outcomes if not treated right away.